Go to main contentGo to footer

 Duration 9 min.

-A digital gaze upon grace, between Renaissance and artificial intelligence
+A digital gaze on grace, between Renaissance and artificial intelligence

-Riccardo Giovinetto visual and multimedia artist, physicist and university lecturer, creates audio-video performances, installations and concert compositions.
-With FEMINA he debuted at the Ars Electronica Festival 2023 and received the Videocittà Awards 2024 as best AV performance.
+Riccardo Giovinetto visual and multimedia artist, physicist and university lecturer, creates audio-video performances, installations, and concert compositions.
+With FEMINA he debuts at Ars Electronica Festival 2023 and receives the Videocittà Awards 2024 for best AV performance.
 In 2010 he founded OZMOTIC, an electronic and instrumental music duo, collaborating with orchestras and international artists.
-He teaches Acoustics, Electroacoustics, and Sound Design at the SAE Institute and at Alto Perfezionamento Musicale of Saluzzo.
+He teaches Acoustics, Electroacoustics, and Sound Design at SAE Institute and at the High Musical Specialization of Saluzzo.

 Arno Schuitemaker